 Passports and Visas

 Ensure member and/or dependents have the required passports and/or visa prior to final out-processing.
 Member and/or dependents are not allowed to final out-process without the required passports/visas in hand for themselves (if applicable) and/or dependents.
 Members electing the accompanied tour will not be permitted to out-process without having the required passports/visas in hand for themselves (if applicable) and/or dependents.
 See MPF for guidance on passports.

 These actions are necessary to prevent unforeseen hardships to the military members and their families.
 Therefore, as a last reiteration, it is essential, members do not out-process without having the appropriate passports/visas for themselves (if applicable) and/or dependents.

 The DSN is the provider of long-distance communications service for the Department of Defense (DoD).
 Every installation has a special DSN number and the numbers vary by world-wide location.
 In order to place a call using DSN, the caller must be using a military phone on an installation.
 Cell phones cannot dial DSN numbers.
 When dialing a DSN number from a United States installation to another United States installation, it is unnecessary to dial the DSN 312 area code.
 When dialing a DSN number to/from overseas locations, the DSN area code must be included.
 The base call tree can be reached at commercial (310) 653-1110.
 Please note that long distance charges may be incurred.

 LA AFB is the only active duty installation in Los Angeles County.
-In addition to persons assigned to SMC and the 61st Air Base Wing, LA AFB serves all Air Force personnel in the Greater Los Angeles area.
+In addition to persons assigned to SSC and Space Base Delta 3, LA AFB serves all Air Force personnel in the Greater Los Angeles area.
 We also serve Army, Navy, Marines, and Coast Guard personnel as well as up to 200,000 retirees of all services in the surrounding area.